All Episodes

 A couple things here before we go back to the phones.

-Um Lawrenceville School, Lawrenceville Township, New Jersey, established in 1810.
+Lawrenceville School, Lawrenceville Township, New Jersey, established in 1810.

 Now, Lawrenceville is an elite place.

-I once, way back a long time ago, I I made a donation to Lawrenceville, not knowing what it was.
+I once, way back a long time ago, I made a donation to Lawrenceville, not knowing what it was.

-Hey, man, it's really great.
+Hey, man, really great.

-You gave some money to Lawrence.
+You gave some money to Lawrenceville.

-Well, I know what it was.
+I didn't know what it was.

-It was a good cause, don't misunderstand, but anyway, it's it's a long-standing prep boarding school type place, I think.
+But anyway, it's a long-standing prep boarding school type place, I think.

 I'm not even sure about that.

-But it has a storied past, and it is an elitist place, and it's had the longest-running tackle football program in high school.
+But it has a storied past, and it is an elitist place.

 They've just changed it to flag football.

-And the director of athletics, Michael Goldenberg, said last week that he and the headmaster Liz Duffy decided to switch the game from full contact to flag football.
+And the director of athletics, Michael Goldenberg, said last week that he and the headmaster, Liz Duffy, decided to switch the game from full contact to flag football.

 Liz Duffy cited concerns for safety as the main reason for the change.